BaranKalkan/universe/README.md

 # universe
-Its a sandbox project without any pre planning :D
+Its a sandbox-playground project without any pre planning :D This repo will only have release's.